business-objects-board/bob2-tests/README.md

 ## A few things

 - there is some docker image of discourse (https://hub.docker.com/r/bitnami/discourse/)
-- discourse rely on postgresql so it is needed to convert existing mysql sql data to postgresql
+- Discourse rely on postgresql so it is needed to convert existing `mysql` data to `postgresql`

 ## Process